kvardhan10/WebBuild/README.md

 # build

-The site will start building itself from this branch
+web codes from me from atom
+idk, just checkin' if this works.
+Hope it does :)